Bajri Methi Dhebra (Vada)

 - The oil has to be hot before you put the dhebras in it to fry.

 - Use half cup fenugreek and half cup grated bottle gourd (doodhi).
-Puree it with the measured yogurt and form the dough.
+Puree it with the measured yogurt and form the dough for a different flavour.